+This is a super breathable beast.
+It has huge wicking power with its honeycomb grid polyester fabrics that grab moisture and move it across its thinner barrier to the outside of the shirt.
+If you need a top that breathes and dries quickly, don't hesitate on this one.
 This is a favorite of ours for running and hiking.
 The fabric is quite thin, which allows for the easy transfer of moisture from the skin to the open air.
 The porosity of the fabric is quite high, which is also accommodating for that easy transfer of moisture.

+During our drying tests, this shirt dried extremely quickly, both when in a dryer and while running around on trails.
+The lightweight nature and rigidity of the fabric offer great moisture transfer, as mentioned before.
 In a layered system, we notice that the polyester material holds the moisture in the fabric a little more than other merino wool contenders.
 This is primarily because there isn't a huge temperature difference between the skin and the next layer of the fabric, which doesn't promote a temperature gradient, making moisture flow through polyester more difficult than Merino wool.
 As a result, we felt a little cooler in this top than others, which is why it lost a few points in the warmth metric outlined above.

 Comfort & Fit

+This base layer top is comfortable with a regular fit that will accommodate many shapes and sizes.
 For those that are sensitive to Merino Wool or prefer synthetic layers, this is a great alternative.
 While the fibers on the skin aren't as soft as Merino wool, the interior latticed network sits flat against the skin with flat seams that don't rub or cause irritation when wearing a backpack.

 We appreciate the longer and loose fit of this top, offering coverage throughout the whole torso and arms.
 While the fabric isn't as stretchy as other polyester tops, it holds its shape well, hiding lumps in the belly or a muffin top while offering a continuous look for women of all sizes.
 The hem and cuffs are comfortable with little movement when putting hands up, down, or to the sides.

-The larger, roomier fit allows you to easily slip on a t-shirt or another base layer easily, which is hard to do with most of the shirts in this review.
+We love the slipperier face fabrics and thumb loops that make layering it over or under layers easy.
+The large, roomier fit allows you to easily slip on a t-shirt or another base layer easily, which is hard to do with most of the shirts in this review.
 If you want to wear a tank top underneath during a warm day or prefer to wear it for simple sun protection in the summer, it's a good choice for this reason exactly.

 It's easy to layer it underneath a fleece or other jackets.
 With a looser fit, the material does get caught and rises up when taking off upper layers.
 Pulling it on doesn't mean wrestling with your shirt, either.
 The face fabric offers a smooth, less friction surface that articulates well even with the fleeciest of upper layers.
 Arms bunching is typically a concern in this process, but because they are long with thumb loops, simply put your thumbs in, then layer up.
 Nothing will bunch up this way.